 The legal and technical system specifications differ dependent of the purposes of the system (van der Molen, 2003).
-Land registrars and land surveyors should design land administration systems that are not more complex and accurate than strictly needed for the purposes that have to be served.
+Land registrars and land surveyors should design land administration systems that serve.

 Societies develop.
 Firstly a society will develop with regard to the above mentioned land policy instruments.
 Where no land market existed before, a market might develop.
-Where Paul van der Molen and Christiaan Lemmen Unconventional approaches to Land Administration no land use planning took place, the authorities might take interest in planning and developing land use.
+Where no land use planning took place, the authorities might take interest in planning and developing land use.
 Where people experience secure land tenure, there might occur deterioration of security for various reasons.
 That means that the functions of land administration systems might develop in correspondence with those developments.
 Apart from that, land administration systems are anyhow operating in dynamic environment.
 This goes further than the regulated changes caused by transfer of property rights, and parcel subdivisions.
 It pertains to new forms of rightful claimants, new rights to land and new forms of spatial units.
-Recommendation 2:

 Starting with a simple system could be an appropriate approach in system design.
 The dynamic nature however causes extra requirements to flexibility and scalability.
 This safeguards the sustainability of the investments in such systems.

-3. STATUS OF LAND ADMINISTRATION IN THE WORLD At present there is no systematic worldwide monitoring of land administration activities, although FIG Commission 7 is making some endeavours to provide for monitoring of this nature (benchmarking symposium Gävle 2001, benchmarking booklet (reference to be included), standardised country reports -see www.cadastraltemplate.org.
-Nevertheless the simple survey in appendix 2 provides a basis for some cautious conclusions.
+5. STATUS OF LAND ADMINISTRATION IN THE WORLD

+At present there is no systematic worldwide monitoring of land administration activities, although FIG Commission 7 is making some endeavours to provide for monitoring of this nature (benchmarking symposium Gävle 2001, benchmarking booklet (FIG 2002), standardised country reports -see www.cadastraltemplate.org-).
+Nevertheless the simple survey in chapter 3 provides a basis for some cautious conclusions.

 From the inventory we conclude that land administration is almost always restricted to land tenure based on conventional common law and civil codes (statutory land tenure); land administration systems would appear to have difficulties with catering for other forms of land tenure.
 The legal significance of the registration of land and the concomitant benefits (if any, since their nature depends on the institutional context) is consequently not always apparent to the population of the country concerned.
 Governments underestimate the importance of communal land tenure, and their recognition of common ownership patterns and implementation of a commensurate system of registration may well be at least as cost effective - and possibly even more cost effective.

 Land tenure arrangements are both complex and locally determined.
 They cannot readily be replaced by statutory forms of land tenure.
 Many examples are known of populations which continue to exhibit their traditional conduct even after their government has introduced new statutory forms of land tenure and the registration of land (von Benda-Beckmann, 1991) (Bruce & Migot -Adholla, 1993).
 In other words, these new forms of land tenure are alien to the population, probably because they are not compatible with the country's traditional societal structure.
-Recommendation 3: